iSOLveIT/protege_owl/_sources/index.rst.txt

 screen.

 When you select Apply, you should return to the main Web Protégé view with the Class hierarchy tab selected.
-If it doesn’t select that tab.
+If it doesn't select that tab.
 Select the Pizza class.
 Your UI should look like figure 12.3.

 .. figure:: /_static/media/image103.png